nefarius/DsHidMini/README.md

 - Implement/expose more options to control pairing behavior
 - UI tool for configuration file
 - UDP server for `cemuhook` compatibility
+- Test power behavior (like, what happens when the system wants to sleep with controllers connected etc.)

 ## How it works